What is Bridge Enhanced ACL Restoration (BEAR®)

 Preserving Spine Motion

-Spinal disk replacements are increasingly becoming a preferred way to preserve spine motion and an alternative to fusion procedures which may lead to more rapid degeneration adjacent to the fusion, loss of flexibility and the need for possible future surgeries.
-Approved by the FDA in 2007, cervical disk replacements are now common.
-SOSI is currently involved in trials toward FDA approval of more complicated lumbar disk replacements.
+Spinal disc replacements are increasingly becoming a preferred way to preserve spine motion and an alternative to fusion procedures which may lead to more rapid degeneration adjacent to the fusion, loss of flexibility and the need for possible future surgeries.
+Approved by the FDA in 2007, cervical disc replacements are now common, and Dr. J. Alex Sielatycki has performed over 400 of these procedures.
+SOSI is currently involved in trials toward FDA approval of more complicated lumbar disc replacements.

 Dr. J. Alex Sielatycki, brings his strong interest and expertise in spine motion preservation to SOSI.
-The use of disk replacements throughout the spine provides an alternative to spinal disk fusion procedures, which may lead to more rapid degeneration adjacent to the fusion, loss of flexibility and the need for future surgeries.
+The use of disc replacements throughout the spine provides an alternative to spinal disc fusion procedures, which may lead to more rapid degeneration adjacent to the fusion, loss of flexibility and the need for future surgeries.

 Advancements in Lumbar Spine Replacements

-Currently, disk replacements are common in the upper or cervical spine, and Dr. Sielatycki has performed over 400 of these procedures.
-However, due to the complex anatomy and the difficulty in working around nerves, joint replacements are not yet as common in the lower spine.
+Although disc replacements are common in the upper or cervical spine, due to the complex anatomy and the difficulty in working around nerves, joint replacements are not yet as common in the lower spine.

 “We have known for decades that lumbar spinal fusion surgery can have substantial negative downstream effects on spinal motion and overall spinal health, but truly effective alternatives to fusion have been elusive.
-With this lumbar total joint replacement technology, I believe we have an answer to this decades-long problem which has plagued so many patients. “ - Dr. Sielatycki. “
+With this lumbar total joint replacement technology, I believe we have an answer to this decades-long problem which has plagued so many patients. “ - Dr. J. Alex Sielatycki

-Over the next year, Dr. Sielatycki will be enrolling patients in the FDA clinical trial for the 3Spine BalancedBack Total Lumbar Joint Replacement, as well as into the standard of care “control” arm of the study.
+Dr. Sielatycki is currently enrolling patients in the FDA clinical trial for the 3Spine BalancedBack Total Lumbar Joint Replacement, as well as into the standard of care “control” arm of the study.